 Proper Storage to Prevent Damage and Wear

 Storing sounding tapes correctly is also crucial for their condition and accuracy.
-They should be kept in a dry, secure spot, away from harsh elements.
-Here are some tips for optimal bunker survey equipment care:
+They should be kept in a dry, secure spot.

 Store sounding tapes in a designated area or container